The Data Processing Holy Grail? Row vs. Columnar Databases

 Data warehouses are the typical infrastructure to maintain these systems.

 Typically normalized data

 Don’t usually require high availability

-The key difference between both data stores is the way they are physically stored on disk.
-Common HDDs are organized in blocks and rely on expensive head seek operations, thus sequential reads and writes tend to be much faster than random accesses.
+HDDs are organized in blocks and rely on expensive head-seek operations; thus, sequential reads and writes tend to be much faster than random accesses.

 Row-oriented databases store the whole row in the same block, if possible.
 Columnar databases store columns in subsequent blocks.